There are many, many different types of eyes to draw.

 However, I hope that you can find some basic tips from this tutorial so that you can learn the basic knowledge of sketching an eye and carry it over to whatever type of eye you want to draw in the future.

-Learn from many people – that is how you truly master a skill.
+I suggest though that you learn from many people – that is how you truly master a skill!

 How to Draw a Realistic Eye: Step by Step